noahehall/theBookOfNoah/web_technologies/core/css/_css.md

     - add 2/3 supporting colors
       - add additional supporting colors as needed
       - changing the tint (mixing with white) and shade (mixing with black)
-      - types of color palettes
+      - types of color palettes (theres many more)
         - monochromatic
           - different shades and depths of aa single hue
           - i.e. there there all the same color